 In a recent phone call with Chinese President Xi Jinping, the US president reversed course and decided that he would not brush aside decades of diplomatic convention.
-One month into his term, Donald Trump said he would honour the “One China” policy, where the United States recognizes a single Chinese government and cuts off diplomatic ties with Taiwan.
+One month into his term, Donald Trump said he would honour the “One China” policy, where the United States recognizes a single Chinese government and cuts off diplomatic ties with Taiwan, Province of China.
 Trump had challenged that policy earlier, after a controversial conversation with the president of Taiwan.

 But even with the reversal, don’t expect clear sailing from here on out.
 In fact, Wall Street financiers continue to expect a radical shift in the nature of the US-China relationship, with significant ripple effects, when it comes to trade and cross-border deals.

 Consider comments made by President Trump’s commerce secretary pick, Wilbur Ross, at his confirmation hearing last month on Capitol Hill.
 Ross suggested that a recent trend of Chinese companies striking deals to buy US entertainment and media assets isn’t “very reciprocal,” considering that American companies are not allowed to buy anything “even remotely” similar in China.

 Ross is not alone.
 Republican lawmakers — led by former GOP nominee Ted Cruz, R-Texas — have also panned the deals.